vensko/pint/README.md

 **type** - all downloaded files are considered archives, unless this parameter is set.
 Currently, the only possible value is *standalone*, which means the downloaded file will be copied as is without unpacking.

 **base** - a base path inside an archive.
 To better explain this, I better tell, how this works.
 Once the archive is unpacked into a temporary directory, the script switches to that directory and retrieves a list of files.
 Then it goes line by line, until the **base** substring is found (it doesn't have to be a valid file or directory path, can be just a fragment).
-Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped.
-That's right, a *parent* directory of that file/dir will become the base path.
+Once this substring is encountered, the working path changes to the directory, containing the file, where the search stopped. *Parent* directory of that file/dir will become the base path.
 Default **base** value is *.exe*, which means, that the first encountered directory with an .exe file will be used.

 **keep** - Pint *replaces* contents of target directories, keeping files, listed in this parameter, intact.
 Typically, is used for configuration files.
 Must be a comma separated list of filenames/masks.
 Default value - \*.ini, \*.db.